HansenBerlin/mixed-db-distribution-task/README.md

 You can choose what to provide client-side to test the data retrieval.
 This can be a terminal application, a web frontend, or even a shared workspace for Postman.
 What's important is that the corresponding configs for authentication and valid data structures are set up.

 ## Deployment
-- at minimum, the following components must be provided: end-user client, GRPC service, databases
+- at minimum, the following components must be provided: end-user client, GRPC service, databases (sql script / bash script /setup via code)
-- GRPC backend(s) as Docker images, as well as a compose file that sets up all further dependencies (databases)
-- the stack will be deployed on a server (you'll get credentials and IP from us — it's a Linux box with Debian)
-- SSL is not necessary
+- all components source code is contained in one repository, ready to clone and run